 As perplexing as it may sound at first glance in the current situation, the spectrum of new possibilities (solutions) is very broad and accessible to any competitor in the global market who sees the crisis as an opportunity.

 Airline responses to the crisis

-Only few companies allow themselves in this critical time to deviate from the originally planned course, which they outlined before the crisis, and to let go of the 'old familiar' or even to take the plunge.
-Those companies that do so will be wildly successful.
+Only few companies allow themselves in this critical time to deviate from the originally planned course, which they outlined before the crisis, and to let go of the 'old familiar' or even to take a quantum leap.
+Those companies that do so will be outstandingly successful.